-1-FL 131.
-FOREIGN LANGUAGE HOUSE.
-One hour credit.
+- FL 131.
+Foreign Language House.
+(1).
 Prerequisite, permission of the department.
 This course is designed to give students a practical experience in the use of their foreign language.
-Students speak their language at all times and participate in various activities sponsored by the Language House.
+Students speak their language at all times and participate in various activities sponsored by the language house.
 Opportunities to learn about the culture of the countries, as well as to develop a fluency in the language, are provided.
-Course may be repeated for a total of three hours credit.
+Course may be repeated for a total of 3 hours credit.
+S/U grading. - FL 331.
+Teaching Foreign Language in the Elementary School.
+(1-3).

-FL 331.
-TEACHING FOREIGN LANGUAGE IN THE ELEMENTARY SCHOOL.
-One to three hours credit.

 Prerequisite, intermediate standing or permission.
 Students will cooperate in planning, creating and presenting foreign language materials in a clinic capacity at the elementary level.
-The emphasis will be oral.
+The emphasis will be oral. - FL 341.
+Methods of Teaching in the Secondary School.
+(PTE) (3).

-FL 341.
-METHODS OF TEACHING IN THE SECONDARY SCHOOL.
-(PTE) Three hours credit.

 Prerequisite to student teaching.
 Taken in the department in which student teaching is done.
 Includes curriculum and classroom organization, testing and evaluation, procedures and materials, relationship of the subject area to the total secondary program.
-Teaching techniques are a point of emphasis.
+Teaching techniques are a point of emphasis. - 1-FL 410.
+Linguistics.
+(3).

-1-FL 410.
-LINGUISTICS.
-Three hours credit.

 A brief survey of the world's chief languages, their geographical distribution, main cultural features and appearance.
-In more detail, classification of the Indo-European languages, with particular stress on historical development, basic grammatical structure, resemblances, differences and relationships of English, French, German and Spanish.
+In more detailed, classification of the Indo-European languages, with particular stress on historical development, basic grammatical structure, resemblances, differences and relationships of English, French, German and Spanish. - FL 431.
+The Teaching of Foreign Languages.
+(4).

-FL 431.
-THE TEACHING OF FOREIGN LANGUAGES.
-Four hours credit.

 Prerequisite, two years of foreign language.
 A study of problems in the teaching of foreign languages at the secondary and elementary school levels.
-Includes development of content for course of study, organization of learning materials, procedures in teaching, testing and evaluating.
+Includes development of content for course of study, organization of learning materials, procedures in teaching, testing and evaluating. - FL 432.
+Teaching Foreign Language in the Elementary School.
+(3).

-FL 432.
-TEACHING FOREIGN LANGUAGE IN THE ELEMENTARY SCHOOL.
-Three hours credit.

 Especially for teachers of the elementary school level, but including all levels of instruction.
 A study of today's practical values, aims, methods, approaches, procedures, and means and materials for attaining success in teaching modern foreign languages.